 Which can be read as a Take That against everyone who created the expanded universe, for not having the imagination to come up with anything but endless repetitions of the same conflict, and against George Lucas himself for the aforementioned Black and White Morality.

-You can choose, at the beginning of Knights of the Old Republic 2, whether the protagonist of the first game was a Light Side hero who saved the universe or a Dark Side menace who shattered the last hope of survival for civilization as you know it.
+You can choose, at the beginning of ''KOTOR II', whether the protagonist of the first game was a Light Side hero who saved the universe or a Dark Side menace who shattered the last hope of survival for civilization as you know it.
 It's probably best to choose the Dark Side ending, it at least makes the massively crapsack end-of-the-Jedi scenario that the second game plays out make sense.

-And the MMO Star Wars: The Old Republic has established that Revan and Exile went off to fight the True Sith.
-Exile died.
-Revan was imprisoned and the Emperor fed on his mind, but he managed to stall the Sith Emperor for 300 years, giving the Republic time to recover from the destruction he himself caused.
-Had the True Sith attacked when the Emperor originally wanted, the Republic likely wouldn't have been able to resist at all, making for more of a Bittersweet Ending than anything.
+And the MMO Star Wars: The Old Republic has established that Revan and the Jedi Exile went off to fight the True Sith.
+The Exile (Meetra Surik) was stabbed in the back by Lord Scourge.
+Revan was imprisoned and the Emperor fed on his mind, but claimed that he "stalled" the Sith Emperor for 300 years, giving the Republic time to recover from the destruction he himself caused.
+Had the True Sith attacked when the Emperor originally wanted, the Republic likely wouldn't have been able to resist at all (mostly due to the damage Revan himself caused!)
+The Treaty of Coruscant that Revan "helped" convince the Emperor to sign is pretty much printed on toilet paper, guaranteering a long and bloody war of attrition - perfect for an immortal Emperor seeking a universe for one.
+And the "tempered the emperor" theory falls apart entirely at The Foundry, where Malgus admits the Emperor let Revan go, and Revan is little more than a batshit insane Omnicidal Maniac the Imperial party has to shoot down lile a rabid mutt.

 According to the official Guild Wars 2 lore, neither Tyria nor Elona has fared too well during the 200 years between games.
 Cantha may have, but it's become highly isolationist so no one has any idea.